iqiukp/ZoomPlot-MATLAB/README.md

 ## Properties

-You cab edit the parameters of axes, rectangle, and line in the file -- "BaseZoom.m"
+You can edit the parameters of axes, rectangle, and line in the file -- "BaseZoom.m"

 ```
 properties